ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_firewall_distribue/guide.en-gb.md

 #### Name

 Name the rule by clicking the `Name`{.action} field.
-ID and Type fields will be automatically populated.
+The ID field will be automatically populated.

 #### Source